Second-wave positive psychology

-Second wave positive psychology (PP 2.0) is concerned with how to bring out the best in individuals and society in spite of and because of the dark side of human existence through the dialectical principles of yin and yang.
-There has also been a distinct shift from focusing on individual happiness and success to the double vision of individual well-being and the big picture of humanity.
-PP 2.0 is more about bringing out the "better angels of our nature" than achieving optimal happiness or personal success, because the better angels of empathy, compassion, reason, justice, and self-transcendence will make people better human beings and this world a better place.
-PP 2.0 centers around the universal human capacity for meaning seeking and meaning making in achieving optimal human functioning under both desirable and undesirable conditions.
-This emerging movement is a response to perceived problems of what some have called "positive psychology as usual."
+Second-wave positive psychology (PP 2.0) is a therapeutic approach in psychology that attempts to bring out the best in individuals and society by incorporating the dark side of human existence through the dialectical principles of yin and yang.
+This represents a distinct shift from focusing on individual happiness and success to the dual vision of individual well-being and collective humanity.
+PP 2.0 is more about bringing out the "better angels of our nature" than achieving optimal happiness or personal success.
+The approach posits that empathy, compassion, reason, justice, and self-transcendence will improve humans, both individually and collectively.
+PP 2.0 centers around the universal human capacity for meaning-seeking and meaning-making in achieving optimal human functioning under both desirable and undesirable conditions.
+This emerging movement is a response to perceived problems of what some have called "positive psychology as usual".

 Limitations of positive psychology

 Positive psychology "as usual" has been presented as the branch of psychology that uses scientific understanding and effective intervention to aid in the achievement of a satisfactory life, rather than treating mental illness.
-The focus of positive psychology is on personal growth rather than on pathology.It has been argued that this binary, dichotomous view has fuelled both positive psychology's success and decline.
+The focus of positive psychology is on personal growth rather than on pathology.It has been argued that this binary, dichotomous view has fueled positive psychology's success and decline.
 The single-minded focus on positivity has resulted in persistent backlash (e.g., Frawley, 2015 for a recent review).
 The following criticisms have been leveled against positive psychology by researchers both outside of and within the positive psychology community.
 These include the "tyranny" of positivity and the lack of balance between positives and negatives; failing to cover the entire spectrum of human experiences; failing to recognize the importance of contextual variables; and assuming that the Western individualistic culture represents the universal human experience.
 As a result, various positive psychologists have proposed the need for a broader perspective.